Bright flowers are drought-tolerant sun lovers

 Gazanias are not especially attractive to the big pollinators, since they produce pollen but not nectar.
 Think small bees, not butterflies.
 On the flip side they don't have pest or disease problems in our region.
 Just don't plant them in locations where the soil will stay soggy.

 They do grow well from seed, maybe too well: I bought a pony pack of gazanias for my front yard probably 20 years ago.
-These days I have clumps in six different spots around the front area, and they are a multitude of colors -- I never know which color is going to show up next.
+These days I have clumps in six different spots around the front area, and the blooms are a multitude of colors -- I never know which color is going to show up next.
 At various times I've been ruthless about digging out larger clumps but most of the time I just let them live where they like.

 Now that's the definition of an easy-care plant.